Master of Business Administration Course Descriptions

-MBA 632: Measurement I: Financial Reporting
+MBA 632 - MEASUREMENT I: Financial Reporting (3 credits)

 This course focuses on developing the student's ability to read and interpret reported financial information through deliberate review of accounting fundamentals, application of accounting principles, and evaluation of accounting rules.
 Students will consider accounting information for the purpose of decision making and will consider what financial information measures and what it can or cannot reveal.
-Additionally, students will explore principles of internal control, external auditing, and corporate fraud for the purpose of developing an understanding that reading and interpreting reported financial information is valuable only when data, reporting and assumptions are true and valid.
+Additionally, students will explore principles of internal control, external auditing, and corporate fraud for the purpose of developing an understanding that reading and interpreting reported financial information is valuable only when data, reporting, and assumptions are true and valid.

-In this course, students will review tools used to measure and review internal performance for the purpose of effective managerial decision-making.
+In this course, students will review tools used to measure and review internal performance for the purpose of effective managerial decision making.
 These tools include: budget development, budget performance review, time-value of money, and discounted cash flow.
-Specific emphasis is also placed on the role of effective corporate governance in ensuring the availability of information for decision-making and the appropriate use of that information.
+Specific emphasis is also placed on the role of effective corporate governance in ensuring the availability of information for decision making and the appropriate use of that information.

 Building on the overarching principle that management decisions and actions are impacted by conditions in which a manager is operating, this course focuses on the macro setting external to the firm.
 In addition to the traditional economic focus of macroeconomics, regulation, international trade and finance, and public policy issues, the module incorporates a study of the definition, scope, and dimensions of national culture.
 Throughout the module, emphasis is on integrating an understanding of how the external environment sets the context for leadership, strategy, and managerial effectiveness.

-The first part of this course focuses on achieving sustainable strategic differentiation at the line-of-business level.
+The focus of this course is on achieving sustainable strategic differentiation at the line-of-business level.
 This requires the simultaneous evaluation and management of the organization's internal (processes, structures, resources) and external (competitors, suppliers, other stakeholders) environment in an effort to satisfy the selected primary customer needs that guide the business strategy.
 A methodology that systematically aligns the customer needs, internal measurable outcomes, and operational activities is employed.

 This course focuses on the development of the student's ability to synthesize, integrate, and implement concepts and skills across the spectrum of managerial and leadership roles and responsibilities, incorporating learning from all prior MBA courses.
-The course content is centered upon the in-depth preparation of cases for cohort-based discussion and written submission, with an emphasis on developing plans for the implementation and control of decisions in an ambiguous context.
+The course content is centered upon the in-depth preparation of cases for cohort-based discussion and written submission, with emphasis on developing plans for the implementation and control of decisions in an ambiguous context.
 Ultimately, the course engages the student to reflect on their DeVos experience, learnings, and personal transformation and envision how this integration results in the wisdom to acknowledge and change the way he or she sees and deals with the complex business world and opportunities presented by it.